 My daughter died halfway through the year 2000.

 The previous year, 1999, had not been a good year.
 We had trauma upon trauma, with five near-death experiences accruing to family members: a daughter-in-law nearly bled to death after childbirth; twins almost drowned in the swimming pool; my husband had been electrocuted at work and lived to tell about it.
-My mother used to always say “bad things come in threes,” but to us they came in fives that year.
+My mother used to always say “bad things come in threes,” but to us they had come in fives.
 I was glad to leave 1999 behind.
 The year 2000 could not be worse, I thought.

 I haven’t written or spoken publicly about my daughter’s death until now.
 I recall I could barely communicate about it for the first year after she died.
 Now it’s time to write about it, and I’m going to write about it here.